sagemathinc/cocalc/notes/aug2013-push.md

    x- config: customize latex command line --

-    - custom latex -- reset button.
+    x- custom latex -- reset button.

-    - save custom latex command line in tex file
-    - save last zoom used in tex file
+    x- save custom latex command line in tex file x- save last zoom used in tex file

     - sagetex should "just work" -- change update_pdf
     - show error messages in place where they occur, if possible (e.g., in the same file); otherwise, at least nicer browser...
-    - ?? config: automatic forward<-->inverse search  ??

-    - get rid of use of pdftotext -- but leave in code that makes it possible.
+    x- get rid of use of pdftotext -- but leave in code that makes it possible.
     - bar between cm editor and preview (?)

     - mobile layout (esp buttons)